AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>
 There must be at least the department specified or at least one tag.
-The command cannot only have an id
+The command cannot only have an id.
 </div>

 Example:
-`tag 2 3 tag: colleagues`, `tag 2 3 department: FINANCE`
+`tag 2 3 tag: colleagues`, `tag 2 3 department: FINANCE`, `tag 2 3 tag: colleagues department: FINANCE`

 Output:
 The message "Tagged Contacts: `contact index` with `tag name` and/or `department name`.” will be shown,